Swayzak

-Their debut long player, Snowboarding in Argentina was released by The Medicine Label (US) and Pagan Records (UK) in May 1998.
+Their debut album, Snowboarding in Argentina was released by The Medicine Label (US) and Pagan Records (UK) in May 1998.
 It garnered many positive reviews.
 The album was later chosen as 1998 Album of the Year in the U.S. dance publication Mixer.
 They went on to release four further studio albums.

 James Taylor left the group in 2011 to focus on his solo project Lugano Fell.
 David Brown continues to release music and play live as s_w_z_k.
-Taylor and Brown regroup as Swayzak in 2023.
+Taylor and Brown regrouped as Swayzak in 2023.